Achal-1606/ActivityAnalysis/README.md

 The CNN-only method (method #1 in the blog post) is run from `train_cnn.py`.

 The rest of the models are run from `train.py`.
 There are configuration options you can set in that file to choose which model you want to run.
+If you are trying to run using Tensorflow 2, set `load_to_memory = True` in train.py.

 The models are all defined in `models.py`.
 Reference that file to see which models you are able to run in `train.py`.